MS Windows OTP Provider

 TOTP code validation for 24 user accounts.

-TOTP API message decryption with default AES 256-bit encryption key.
+TOTP API message decryption with AES 256-bit encryption key.

 Header authentication against API endpoint.